 If you restrict yourself to your house to ensure you are always there for your child, you will eventually get tired and start feeling grumpy and irritated.
 Instead, take the help of the people around you.
 Look out for a good babysitter or ask your spouse to look after your baby so you can spend some “me time.”

 4. Step out of the house

 Whenever you get the opportunity, step out of the house to breathe in some fresh air.
 Soak up the sun and get a healthy dose of vitamin D. You could take your child for a regular stroll in the park and try to make new friends with other moms.
+If nothing else, having interaction with other adults can be meaningful and helpful.
 These little efforts will help lift your mood and place you in a better position to look after your children.

 5. Do not aim for perfection